qfwang23/LO/README.md

-# The manuscript has been submitted to IEEE Transactions on Geoscience and Remote Sensing
+# The manuscript has been submitted to IEEE Internet of Things Journal

 # Multi-Scale Registration of LiDAR Odometry Based on Vertical Constraints in Dynamic Environments